themarquee/katacoda-scenarios/bsa-programming-mb-javascript/step3.md

 Turns out there is a weather API (several actually) that we can use to get the current temp for a location.
 We'll use that to get the current temp, then use our advice function to get the proper advice, then display it on the screen.

-Let's start by making another copy of our `weather.html` file.
-Rename the new copy to `weather-api.html` (right-click -> rename).
-We'll also be externalizing our javascript to its own file (this is good practice), so create a new file in the javascript directory and call it `weather-api.js`.
+Let's start by locating the files for our new project.

+Under the `weather-api` directory, you should see 2 files:
+* `weather-api/weather-api.html`
+* `weather-api/weather-api.js`

+`weather-api.html` will be our new weather page.
+Go ahead and copy the contents of your modified `weather.html` page to `weather-api/weather-api.html`.
+Click this to copy your changes automatically: `cp weather/weather.html weather-api/weather-api.html`{{execute}}

+It is good practice to externalize your javascript to its own file, so we'll use `weather-api/weather-api.js` for that.

-Open `javascript/weather-api.html`{{open}} and replace the temp field:
+Open `weather-api/weather-api.html`{{open}} and replace the temp field:

 ```
 <p>